-Unfortunately, there is no outright cure for dandruff, but it can be controlled by specialist shampoos.
-When it comes to the active ingredients used to treat the problem, you’ve got a bunch of different options:
+Unfortunately, there is no outright cure for dandruff, but it can be controlled with specialist shampoos.
+As for the active ingredients used to treat the problem, you’ve got a bunch of different options:

 - Salicylic Acid - This is used to exfoliate the skin, eliminating the flakiness.
 Just be careful as it can cause over-drying of the scalp, so it's best to be used in conjunction with a moisturising conditioner.

 - Coal Tar - This works by slowing down the skin renewal process.